 Although you will find Isabelle has a high level of empathy and coaching skills, the nature of Good Sleepers’ services is a consultancy.
 Isabelle Edmondson’s field of expertise is the resolution of paediatric sleep difficulties linked to behaviour, bad habits, and parenting challenges.
 Rachel Potter is a BACP registered child and adolescent psychotherapeutic counsellor.
 She supports and supervises Isabelle Edmondson in her consultancy to parents.

 To rectify a crisis situation, expect a trouble shooting process:

-- Homework!
+- Expect homework!
 Whatever the stage of the process.
-You will almost certainly be given homework-like tasks to be implemented after your consultation.
+You will be given homework-like tasks to be implemented after your consultation.
 They will be practical and accessible, tailored to your child’s needs and development .
 Sometimes and especially for toddlers, school children and teenagers, the tasks will seem unrelated to sleep but they will serve a purpose of parenting foundation vital to the achievement of a good sleeping habits.

 Expect to be stepping out of your comfort zone, a fraction at a time.

-We (humans) find comfort in the stability of a situation, however good or bad it is.
-Change means stepping out of the stable zone.
+There is always some comfort in the stability of a situation, however bad it is.
+Change means stepping out of that “uncomfortable” comfort zone.
 The fear of change is something very real and it affects even the strongest of characters.
-My job to help you identify what changes need to be made, and help you implement them in safety (emotional and physical) without loosing your values, your identity or your beliefs.
+My job is to help you identify what changes need to be made in your and your child’s life, and help you implement them in safety (emotional and physical) without loosing your values, your identity or your beliefs.